TomSpencerLondon/domain-driven-design/README.md

 - I had a go at translating to Java here: https://github.dev/TomSpencerLondon/SnackMachine
   - but next time would use BigDecimal instead of double.
 - This video is also quite good on domain driven design with REST  : https://www.youtube.com/watch?v=x3Bf25altb4
+  - According to Julien Topcu (I cloned the repo from his talk here: https://github.com/TomSpencerLondon/Columbiad-Express) the best form of rest is HATEOAS (Hypermedia as the Engine of Application State).
+This is where the client is given a link to the next state of the application.
+This is a good way of doing things because it means that the client does not need to work out the workflow but is presented with the next logical step as part of the response.

 ### Domain Driven Design Example (Dmitri)
 Items aggregates should be saved and updated at the same time.
 This is to avoid duplication of data.
 A good example of domain driven design in action might be the following: